 Cathy Warwick, chief executive of the Royal College of Midwives, said the survey showed an urgent need to identify and help women with antenatal and postnatal depression.

-"If we can identify women as early as possible then we could prevent them declining into much more serious mental health problems."'Be open'
+"If we can identify women as early as possible then we could prevent them declining into much more serious mental health problems."

 Sally Russell, co-founder of Netmums, said depression and anxiety could make life very difficult for parents with a new baby.